 For many organizations, remote data backup is essential to protect the remote office data and moving data to or from remote sites to the data center quickly is critical.
-This can require data replication,
+This can require data replication, data deduplication, wide-area network (WAN) optimization, and continuous data protection (CDP).
+Some organizations may choose to outsource remote backup with a cloud data backup service.

 In this tutorial on remote data backup and recovery, learn about in-house remote data backups, cloud-based data backups, data replication and disaster recovery (DR), data deduplication and continuous data protection.